 ![]() |

-The Airbnb logo next to the profile name serves to strengthen the user's affiliation to the group |
+| The Airbnb logo next to the profile name serves to strengthen the user's affiliation to the group |

-The Psychology of Persuasion, which provides a nice and accessible overview of many social psychology findings).
+To further strengthen ties to your group, you want people to commit to your group with a public and written statement.
+This is a robust social psychology finding that has strong applications to the modern web (I highly recommend Cialdini's The Psychology of Persuasion, which provides a nice and accessible overview of many social psychology findings).
 Getting your users to sign a seemingly trivial statement can have profound effects on their future behaviour.
 Statement's such as, "I,________, am committed to recycling" have been shown to truly affect the amount of recycling activity people engage in when compared to a verbal commitment and no commitment.

 Applying real world social psychology findings to modern web paradigms is fascinating; it's something I'd like to keep my eye out for, and test out myself.
 More on this in later posts...